%there: SSH client#

 Connect to remote interpreter via SSH.

-Command takes single optional argument: location of connection config.
+Command takes a single optional argument: location of connection config.

 If argument is not provided, values are loaded from the there.env file.

-Config values could be overridden by environment variables with same names.
+Config values can be overridden by environment variables with same names.

 %connect-there there.env